-Unlike liquid paints, powder coatings do not contain any liquid substances and consist of mixtures of resins, hardeners, pigments, fillers and additives.
+Unlike liquid paints, powder coatings do not contain any solvent substances and consist of mixtures of resins, hardeners, pigments, fillers and additives.
 There are various application techniques in powder coating.
-The most common techniques include Fluidized Bed Coating and Electrostatic Coating.
+The most common techniques include Electrostatic Coating and Fluidized Bed Coating.
 The immersing technique enables a thicker coating

 During its production and use, powder has fewer negative effects on health compared to wet paint.
 This has been proven by various studies.
 In addition, the amount of energy required for the powder to ignite is 100 times higher than liquid-based paints.
 Therefore, the powder is very difficult to ignite and its lower explosive limit is higher than liquid paints.